Designing & Uploading for:

 Please make sure your artwork fills up the entire square including the checkered lines at the top and the bottom.
 This ensures no blank spaces when your work goes to print.

 As the product line marketed on Redbubble continues to grow we're seeing an increasing demand for unique aspect ratios on designs which can't necessarily be pulled from existing products.
-To help with this we've created a helpful template for Chiffon tops with step by step instructions which be downloaded here.
+To help with this we've created helpful templates for the Chiffon Top, Contrast Tank and Graphic Dress which can be downloaded here.

 Scarves have stormed onto RB and are being wrapped, tied and draped in all kinds of fashionable ways by fashionable people.
 Creating a design that works well on these large scale and slightly sheer fabrics opens up some amazing creative options for those toiling with pens, paints, and lenses', so check out this rad post from our blog and be inspired to create something specifically for this trendy product offering!